ExpediaGroup/vsync/website/docs/getstarted/config.md

 `destination.vault.token` : destination vault token which has permissions to read, update, write in vault mounts. "--destination.vault.token" cli param

+`destination.vault.role_id` : destination vault role_id from an approle which has permissions to read, update, write in vault mounts. "--destination.vault.role_id" cli param (use token OR approle)

+`destination.vault.secret_id` : destination vault secret_id from an approle which has permissions to read, update, write in vault mounts. "--destination.vault.secret_id" cli param (use token OR approle)

 `destination.mounts` : array of vault paths / mounts which needs to be synced.
 Each value needs to end with /.
 Token permissions to read, update, delete are checked for each cycle.

 `destination.consul.address` : destination consul address where we need to store vsync meta data ( sync info ). "--destination.consul.address" cli param